Jordan Dechtman | June 1, 2026

 You only get one chance to check the right box because there’s no going back once you receive a payment.
 It’s important to know your options.

 More importantly, it is essential first to understand your circumstances and all the critical factors that will inform your decision.
-Working alongside an experienced retirement income advisor, you can thoroughly assess your financial circumstances in light of your cash flow needs.
+A retirement income advisor can assist in evaluating your choices in light of your broader financial picture.

-Ultimately, you and your partner can arrive at a pension payout solution that maximizes your retirement income while protecting your financial security as a couple.
+Ultimately, you and your partner can work toward a pension payout decision that reflects your income needs, risk tolerance, and long-term financial plan.

 Form Client Relationship Summary ("Form CRS") is a brief summary of the brokerage and advisor services we offer.